hyperledger-archives/sawtooth-core/docs/source/cli/xo.rst

 .. _xo-cli-reference-label:

-******
-XO CLI
-******
+**
+xo
+**

+The ``xo`` command starts the XO transaction processor.

-The XO CLI demonstrates an example client that uses the XO transaction family to play a simple game of Tic-tac-toe (also known as Noughts and Crosses, or X's and O's).
-This CLI handles the construction and submission of transactions to a running validator via the URL of the validator's REST API.
+This command demonstrates an example client that uses the XO transaction family to play a simple game of Tic-tac-toe (also known as Noughts and Crosses, or X's and O's).
+This command handles the construction and submission of transactions to a running validator via the URL of the validator's REST API.

 Before playing a game, you must start a validator, the XO transaction processor,and the REST API.
 The XO client sends requests to update and query the